sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

 > [!note]
 > To add a language to your personal PC, go to **Settings** > **Time & Language** > **Language**, and choose a language to install.
 [Learn more](https://support.microsoft.com/en-us/help/4027670/windows-10-add-and-switch-input-and-display-language-preferences)

-Add languages and regional support to your offline mounted Windows images.
+Add languages and regional support to your offline mounted Windows 10 or Windows Server images.

 To learn about languages and components, see [Add languages to Windows](add-language-packs-to-windows.md).